Voters Decide Key Mayoral Races, Last Call In Miami Beach In Tuesday's Election

 Voters are encouraged to review their customized sample ballot before heading to the polls.
 Bring a valid and current identification with a photo and signature.

-Masking and sanitizing are recommended when voting in person.MORE NEWS: Kiosks Offer Tag Renewals At Some Florida Publix Stores
+Masking and sanitizing are recommended when voting in person.MORE NEWS: COVID-19 Testing Sites In South Florida